Student Research Experiences

 Julie Prosser - Psychology

 Do people tend to be more or less honest depending on the situation?
-This is a topic Julie Prosser has been studying at OSU-Mansfield for the past two years.
+This is a topic Julie Prosser has been studying at Ohio State Mansfield for the past two years.

 As a senior psychology major, Julie has focused her research on social psychology and the gender differences between self-disclosure privately, versus publicly.
 Julie explains, “My study is all about honesty and what you are willing to disclose about yourself when asked certain questions.”
 Julie became interested in this research through personal experience, “people I know not willing to talk about certain aspects of their life.”

-Julie has presented her research at the OSU-Mansfield Student Research Frenzy; additionally, she looks forward to presenting at the upcoming Denman Undergraduate Research Forum (on the Columbus campus) in March and the Midwestern Psychological Association (in Chicago) in May.
+Julie has presented her research at the Ohio State Mansfield Student Research Frenzy; additionally, she looks forward to presenting at the upcoming Denman Undergraduate Research Forum (on the Columbus campus) in March and the Midwestern Psychological Association (in Chicago) in May.

 Julie has great expectations for her future.
 Julie, who will be graduating with research distinction, would like to see the publication of her thesis.
 Additionally, her plans are to attend graduate school and “do a spin-off of my current thesis.
 There are many avenues I want to explore that I can make into a master’s thesis, and then a doctoral dissertation too.
 I want to use this as my basis to branch off from.”